shakilmith/documentaion/jpa/jpa-save-an-entity/index.md

 Here we provide our database information (in my case mysql database system info) and hibernate specific mapping information.

 Note: In jakarta.persistence.jdbc.url property, we use jdbc:mysql://localhost:3306/testdb as value.
 Here, testdb is our database name in mysql workbench.
 At least, you have to create a database in your RDBMS system like mysql and provide the database name here.
 But, you don't have to create table name externally.
 JPA will handle this and your entity class name actually will be the table name.

-3. Create a persistence class called PersonPersistent  to save your person objects data into database.
+3. Create a persistence class called PersonPersistent.java to save your person objects data into database.

 <Code code={`
 import com.company.Person;